auberonedu/ramblebot/README.md

 Submit your project by making a PR and copying the link to the canvas assignment.

 TURN SOMETHING IN BY THE DUE DATE EVEN IF YOU'RE NOT FINISHED.

+## Validation
+Validating that I followed the steps from 'SETUP' and checking that I can push my repo by changing the README.